 The paper is organized as follows.
 Section 2 specifies the model and the Definitions.
 Section 3 introduces the key notion of a Quasi-ETEC.
-Section 4 provides a characterization result of Quasi-ETEC.
-Section 5 establishes the generic indeterminacy of Quasi-ETEC while Section 6 proves our main result on the indeterminacy of ETEC.
-Finally, section 7 discusses some extensions of our results, mentions some directions for further work, and related literature.
+Section 4 provides a characterization of Quasi-ETEC.
+Section 5 establishes the generic indeterminacy of Quasi-ETEC while Section 6 proves our main result on the indeterminacy of ETEC through the equivalence result.
+Section 7 studies a class of homogenous economies where the set of Quasi-ETEC can be explicitly characterized and discusses the role of time-separable utilities in our analysis: it provides an example where an ETEC, and as a matter of fact an ETE, must necessarily be a PFE.
+Finally, Section 8 discusses some extensions of our results, especially about the role of forecasts, related literature and mentions some directions for further work.